kranzky/sesame-cli/README.md

 your cave.
 Try to remember it in groups of two or three consecutive words, and associate those words with something you know well (such as walking through your home, from the front door to the bathroom).

+* I enter the front door.
+On the side table a mammal is glueing their wages together.
+* Turning left into the kitchen, I see the drawer where I store my paper.
+* Down the corridor I see a detailed weave of a date on the bathroom door.

+Lame perhaps, but easier to remember than `58qWT6jHpA566MX` (and just as secure).

 If you must write the passphrase down, please make sure to store the paper that you write it on securely (ideally in a safe).